phil-opp/blog_os/blog/post/double-faults.md

 With the help of this table, we can answer the first three of the above questions:

-1. When a divide-by-zero exception occurs and the corresponding handler function is swapped out, a _page fault_ occurs and the _page fault handler_ is invoked.
+1. If a divide-by-zero exception occurs and the corresponding handler function is swapped out, a _page fault_ occurs and the _page fault handler_ is invoked.
-2. When a page fault occurs and the page fault handler is swapped out, a _double fault_ occurs and the _double fault_ handler is invoked.
+2. If a page fault occurs and the page fault handler is swapped out, a _double fault_ occurs and the _double fault handler_ is invoked.
-3. When a divide-by-zero handler invokes a breakpoint exception and the breakpoint handler is swapped out, a _breakpoint exception_ occurs first.
-However, the corresponding handler is swapped out, so a _page fault_ occurs and the _page fault handler_ is invoked.
+3. If a divide-by-zero handler causes a breakpoint exception, the CPU tries to invoke the breakpoint handler.
+If the breakpoint handler is swapped out, a _page fault_ occurs and the _page fault handler_ is invoked.

 In fact, even the case of a non-present handler follows this scheme: A non-present handler causes a _segment-not-present_ exception.
 We didn't define a segment-not-present handler, so another segment-not-present exception occurs.
 According to the table, this leads to a double fault.